elenikaloudi/AF3_workshop/README.md

 ## 🙌 Thanks for Participating!

 We hope this workshop gives you the confidence to explore and predict protein interactions.

+If you have questions or you want to contact me, send me an email: elenikaloudi1@gmail.com

 ## Happy folding! 🧬